sort-objects

 Allows you to specify a list of object keys groups for sorting.
 Groups help organize object keys into categories, making your objects more readable and maintainable.

-Each object member will be assigned a single group specified in the groups
+Each property will be assigned a single group specified in the groups

 option (or the unknown